oracle-livelabs/spatial-graph/spatial/workshops/intro-to-spatial/introduction/introduction.md

 ### Workshop Overview

 In this workshop you will create and configure spatial data and perform some basic spatial queries.
-The scenario involves STORES, WAREHOUSES, SALES\_REGIONS, and a historical TORNADO\_PATHS.
+The scenario involves STORES, WAREHOUSES, SALES\_REGIONS, and TORNADO\_PATHS.
 You will create and configure these spatial tables, and then perform spatial queries to explore their relationships based on proximity and containment.

 ### Prerequisites